waynew99/waynew99/README.md

 - 📚 I'm an undergraduate at Middlebury College.
 - 💻 Majoring in Computer Science.
 Working on research related to protocol stack security.
-Also minoring in Political Science and Mathematics.
+Also minoring in Political Science.
 - 📱 Contact me at: sw@middlebury.edu

 <!---